isomerpages/moe-lkybl/_funding/Frequently Asked Questions.md

 <p><strong>23.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can I submit more than one proposal?</strong>
 </p>
 <p>Yes, applicants may submit more than one proposal.
 Each proposal will
-be evaluated with a set of pre-determined evaluation criteria.</p>
+be evaluated with a set of pre-determined evaluation criteria.
+However, should the proposals meet the eligibility criteria, the Fund will only support the most-worthy proposal from each applicant.</p>
 <p><strong>24.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can I collaborate with other organisations/institutions to submit proposals?</strong>
 </p>
 <p>Yes, joint proposals may be submitted.</p>